graphql/graphql-spec/Section 3 -- Type System.md

 #### Object Field Arguments

 Object fields are conceptually functions which yield values.
 Occasionally object fields can accept arguments to further specify the return value.
-Field arguments are defined as a list of all possible argument names and their expected input types.
+Object field arguments are defined as a list of all possible argument names and their expected input types.

 For example, a `Person` type with a `picture` field could accept an argument to determine what size of an image to return.